DiplomaFull-time, 18 months

 Gain the skills and knowledge needed to help meet the growing demand for nurses in New Zealand.

-If you'd like to gain a formal qualification in nursing, this 18-month diploma programme will equip you with the theory and clinical nursing practice required to apply for registration as an enrolled nurse with the Nursing Council of New Zealand.
+If you'd like to gain a formal qualification in nursing, this full-time, 18-month diploma programme will equip you with the theory and clinical nursing practice required to apply for registration as an enrolled nurse with the Nursing Council of New Zealand.*

 Your study comprises of a combination of theory, practice in simulated environments and clinical placements in different health care settings.
 Practise your skills in different nursing contexts such as rehabilitation, acute care and mental health while studying the fundamentals of nursing and the human body.